BettercareHealth/bettercare/nc/nc-6.md

 ### 6-a Choosing the correct size tube

 A sterile plastic feeding ‘tube’ (catheter) must be used.
 It will be packed in a wrapper which is labelled with the size of the tube.
-A size F 5 tube is used for infants weighing less than 1500 g and a size F 6 tube is used for infants weighing between 1500 g and 2500 g.
-For infants above 2500 g a size F 8 tube is usually used.
+A size F&nbsp;5 tube is used for infants weighing less than 1500&nbsp;g and a size F&nbsp;6 tube is used for infants weighing between 1500&nbsp;g and 2500&nbsp;g.
+For infants above 2500 g a size F&nbsp;8 tube is usually used.

 ### 6-b Measuring the correct length of the tube